 - Salt and Pepper

-- Lay your London Broil over a sheet pan on a rack and generously season with salt and pepper.
+- Let's learn how to make London Broil!
+Lay your London Broil over a sheet pan on a cookie cooling rack and generously season with salt and pepper.

 - How to tenderize London Broil: Give it an hour to tenderize on the counter.
 The salt draws out the moisture of the meat and then dissolves into the meat making it tender.
 This also helps break down the lean muscle proteins.
 This is similar to dry-brining, like we do with turkeys.
 Not to mention this brings it to room temperature, which you should always do when cooking a steak.

-- After an hour, grill it at medium-high heat for about 12-15 minutes or until a meat thermometer registers 125° for medium rare.
+- After an hour, grill it at medium-high heat for about 12-15 minutes or until a meat thermometer inserted into the thickest middle part registers 125° for medium rare.
 You can use your outdoor grill or an indoor grill pan.
 I swear by this easy-to-use meat thermometer and even take it on vacation with me.
+I think this is the best way to cook London Broil.

 What Cut of Meat is Best Used for London Broil Recipe?

 London Broil cut is the term used by butchers on large, lean, and tough cuts of meat.
-There is no specific type of London Broil cut.
+It is not a specific cut of meat.
 A few examples of meat used for this recipe are top round roast, flank steak, and top sirloin.
 Originally, flank steak was the meat of choice for making London Broil.
-I often use top round London broil.
+I often use top round steak for London broil.
+It can be a tough cut of meat if it is not cooked properly.

 London Broil refers to the cooking technique of using high heat over a short period of time, which is how most steaks are prepared.
 Is London broil tender?
 Well that all depends on how you cook it and whether or not you overcook it.